twilio/voice-quickstart-ios/README.md

 # Twilio Voice Swift Quickstart for iOS

-> This is a beta release of the Programmable Voice 3.x SDK for iOS.
-This major version now uses WebRTC.
-APIs are unlikely to change.
-We recommend you look at known issues provided in the [changelog](https://www.twilio.com/docs/voice/voip-sdk/ios/3x-changelog).
-> To use a generally available version of the Programmable Voice SDKs for iOS please see the [master](https://github.com/twilio/video-quickstart-swift/tree/master) branch based on the 2.x APIs.
+> NOTE: These sample applications use the Twilio Voice 3.x APIs.
+For examples using our 2.x APIs, please see the 2.x branch.

 ## Get started with Voice on iOS:
 * [Quickstart](#quickstart) - Run the quickstart app